Esri/workforce-scripts/create_assignments_from_csv_readme.md

 You can also use this script without the "xField" and "yField" parameters - it will then geocode the provided location-field to get the assignments location.

 You can use a custom geocoder by providing the "custom-geocoder-id" field to the command line.
-If not, the script will default to World Geocoding Service (please note that this consumes credits).
+If not, the script will default to your first priority geocoder, which if you have not configured a custom solution is the ArcGIS World Geocoding Service (please note that this consumes credits).

 Supports Python 3.5+.
 This script requires the pendulum Python module